mstksg/inCode/copy/entries/regexp.md

 [rankn]: https://ocharles.org.uk/guest-posts/2014-12-18-rank-n-types.html

 So, like `foldMap`, we need to say "how to handle our base type".
-How do we handle `Prim`?
+Here, we have to answer "How do we handle `Prim`?"

 ```haskell
 !!!misc/regexp.hs "processPrim ::"